In this example, learn how to:

 of the spreadsheet, or in the Result Details pane.

 The Visualization of Simulation Data pane offers another view of the simulation results.
 Select the Explore tab of the Fixed-Point Tool for additional tools for sorting and filtering the data in the spreadsheet and the visualization.
-For an example, see Debug a Fixed-Point Model.

-Use the Fixed-Point Tool to propose fixed-point data types for appropriately configured blocks
+Use the Fixed-Point Tool to propose fixed-point data types for appropriately configured

-based on the double-precision simulation results stored in the run
+blocks based on the double-precision simulation results stored in the run

 In the Convert Data Types section, click the Propose Data Types button.